Unionism in Ireland: The Irish party challenge at Westminster and the Land War

 In his first ministry (1868–1874), the Liberal premier William Ewart Gladstone had attempted conciliation.
 In 1869, he disestablished the Church of Ireland, and in 1870 introduced the Landlord and Tenant (Ireland) Act.
 In both measures conservative jurists identified threats to the integrity of the union.
 Disestablishment reneged on the promise of "one Protestant Episcopal Church" for both Britain and Ireland under Article V of the Act of Union (the Ulster Protestant Defence Association claimed breach of contract), and weak as they were, provisions for tenant compensation and purchase created a separate agrarian regime for Ireland at odds with the prevailing English conception of property rights.

 In the Long Depression of the 1870s the Land War intensified.
-From 1879 it was organised by the direct-action Irish National Land League, led by the southern Protestant Charles Stewart Parnell.
+From 1879 it was organised by the direct-action Irish National Land League, led by the leader of the IPP, the southern Protestant Charles Stewart Parnell.
 In 1881, in a further Land Act, Gladstone conceded the three F's—fair rent, free sale, and fixity of tenure.
 Recognising that "the land grievance had been a bond of discontent between Ulster and the rest of Ireland and in that sense a danger to the union", Irish Conservatives did not oppose the measure.
-Protestants in the eastern counties had admitted to the leadership of the tenant-right movement men, like the Rev. James Armour of Ballymoney, who were at best agnostic on the union, while in the west of the province (in counties Armagh, Cavan, Fermanagh and Tyrone) even Orangemen had started joining the Land League.
+Protestants in the eastern counties had admitted to the leadership of the tenant-right movement men, like the Rev. James Armour of Ballymoney, who were at best agnostic on the union, while in the west of the province even Orangemen had started joining the Land League.

 The final and decisive shift in favour of constitutional concessions came in the wake of the Representation of the People Act 1884.
 The near-universal admission to the suffrage of male heads of household tripled the electorate in Ireland.
 The 1885 election returned an IPP, now under the leadership of Parnell, of 85 Members (including 17 from Ulster where Conservatives and Liberals split the unionist vote).Gladstone, whose Liberals lost all 15 of their Irish seats, was able to form his second ministry only with their Commons support.